mvdokh/Visual-Receptive-Sim/docs/user_guide/quickstart.rst

 Quick start
 ===========

 This section describes how to **run the application**.
 For the full window layout and where each control lives, see :doc:`interface`.
-For plots that mirror the heatmap and LN code, see :doc:`examples`.
-For theory, see :doc:`/concepts/overview` and :doc:`/concepts/equations`.
+For the model in symbols, see :doc:`/concepts/overview` and :doc:`/concepts/equations`.

 Installation
 ------------